Olu-Awo/DSA-Amazon-Review-Project/README.md

 guide product improvement, marketing strategies, and customer engagement.

 ### Data Source: My Primary data source is from my local drive, after downlading the data from my LMS.

+### Tools Used: All the work was done using Microsoft excel:
+ - Data collection
+ - Data cleaning
+ - Pivot Table
+ - Creating Dash board